-A baby is shown wearing a hat, their cheeks are flushing red and they are sweating due to being too warm
+A baby is shown wearing a hat, their cheeks are flushing red and they are sweating due to being too warm.
+The ideal room temperature for babies is 16-20C

 It is important to make sure that your baby is a comfortable temperature – not too hot or too cold.
-The chance of SIDS is higher in babies who get too hot.
+The chance of sudden infant death syndrome (SIDS) is higher in babies who get too hot.

 A room temperature of 16-20°C – with light bedding or a lightweight, well-fitting baby sleep bag– is comfortable and safe for sleeping babies.